Aetopia/ZetaConfig/README.md

   Once they compile, launches should be snappy and fast.

 2. How to do I fix texture quality loss when using a lower display mode/render resolution?
-    > This might lower framerate by a slight amount!

     If you are on an NVIDIA card, you are in luck!
     1. Download [NVIDIA Profile Inspector](https://github.com/FoulPlay/nvidiaProfileInspector).